TomMcKenna1/rpi-asset-tracker/README.md

    - **font_variant**: `str` - The font variant (*OPTIONAL*)
    - **font_size**: `int` - The size of the font (*OPTIONAL*)
  * **refresh_delay**: `int` - The number of seconds between refreshing assets (REQUIRED)
  * **screen_safe_interval**: `int` - The number of seconds between full refreshing the screen.
-This option is useful when dealing with e-ink displays that require full refreshingevery so often.
+This option is useful when dealing with e-ink displays that require full refreshing every so often.
 (OPTIONAL)

 ## Examples